nirus/ngHTMLed/README.md

 - `langBundle` : Location or folder name of your properties file residing in.
 - `langPref` :  Valid only when `autoDetect` is false.
 Read the **False** section under `autoDetect`.

+## $HTMLed

+- Can be dependency injected anywhere to get the properties or configuration in your controller, factory or services
+    - `$HTMLed.bundle()`: Returns the json object of properties file from which you can access as key/pair value in your code.
+    - `$HTMLed.configuration()`: Returns the configuration setup made.

 --------
 ### Issue's tracking and questionaire